 If you have a role in running an optical practice, you will need to start thinking about the possible consequences of a no-deal Brexit for your practice.

-The UK Government has negotiated a Withdrawal Agreement with the EU, including a transition period after 29 March 2019 which would avoid a disorderly no-deal Brexit on that date.
-But it remains unclear whether Parliament will agree to the Withdrawal Agreement, or (if not) whether the UK Government will be able to make other arrangements, such as suspending the withdrawal process, in order to avoid a no-deal Brexit on 29 March.
+The UK Government has negotiated a Withdrawal Agreement with the EU, including a transition period lasting up to the end of 2020.
+But it remains unclear whether Parliament will agree to the Withdrawal Agreement, or (if not) whether the UK Government will be able to make other arrangements, such as suspending the withdrawal process, in order to avoid a no-deal Brexit.

 The UK Government has therefore stepped up its planning for a no-deal Brexit.
 In late December 2018 the Government published new guidance for healthcare providers in England, on preparing for no-deal.
 That guidance was addressed to all providers including optical practices that provide NHS services.
 However, we’ve recently heard informally that the Government doesn’t expect all providers to act on the guidance at this stage.